 5. Postpartum Recovery Is Not Easy Breezy

 I was thinking I would be the master mom after bringing my baby home.
-It was hard being out of commision for a month!
-After coming home I was still in a not of pain and I could hardly walk or stand up straight.
+It was hard being out of commission for a month!
+After coming home I was still in a lot of pain and I could hardly walk or stand up straight.

 Depending on how intense or long your labor will be postpartum recovery time will look different for each person.
 Take it easy for the first few weeks after you bring your baby home.
 Kick back and relax as much as you can!

 Life is going to seem pretty crazy for the first few weeks after the baby arrives.
 Make sure to ask for help, get enough sleep and give yourself and your family time to adjust.
 I hope you find some bliss and amazing moments even during tough and challenging times.